Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/GQF.rst

 past years are available GQF will recycle it for later years, offering the closest sensible match to time of week and time of year.

 Metabolism file
 ^^^^^^^^^^^^^^^
 The metabolism file controls:

 -  How much energy each the average person emits at each time of day
 -  The fraction of an area's workday population actually at work (and by extension the fraction of the residential population at home)

-The 'metabolism.csv' file contains a weekday, saturday and sunday variant of this information, and copies for each daylight savings regime in the UK to account for changes in the summer.
+The **metabolism.csv** file contains a weekday, saturday and sunday variant of this information, and copies for each daylight savings regime in the UK to account for changes in the summer.
 ::